gogogoutham/bitcoinity-scraper/README.md

 });
 ```

+Some stock examples of this type of scraper can be viewed in the example/ directory.

 If you wish to decouple file saving, table loading, URL requests from one another, please have a look at the methods in lib/utility.js, lib/pgloader.js, and lib/bitcoinity.js respectively.